-Brainwavz is an audio specialist that aims to offer high quality audio equipment at a competitive price.
+Brainwavz is an audio specialist that aims to offer high-quality audio equipment at a competitive price.
 Enter, the Brainwavz B400 earphones - also known as in-ear monitors (IEM).
-The B400 use four balanced armature drivers to produce excellent sound at very competitive price - £170 to be exact.
+The B400 use four balanced armature drivers to produce excellent sound at a very competitive price - £170 to be exact.

 This review isn't going to get too technical, but to understand just why the B400 are so good, you need to know what drivers are.
 Drivers refer to a thin bit of machinery inside the earphones, which convert the electrical current into sound in your ears.

 Balanced armature drivers are very small, which is why they’re used in IEM (as well as hearing aids).
 Multiple balanced armature drivers, each focused on a different part of the frequency spectrum, can be combined to get to best sound quality.

 What do you get in the box?

 The B400 are packaged very nicely, with a fantastic range of accessories.
 Inside the box you get the earphones with two cable attachment options; the standard cable and the mic/remote cable (both 3.5mm) - which allows you to alter the volume, pause songs and answer calls.
 You also get a range of small, medium and large silicone earbuds – as well as a pair of Comply T-100 earbuds, which essentially act as noise cancelling memory foam to improve the quality of the sound.
 Included within the hard case are a cleaning kit and a shirt clip as well.